joshuanario/pepepages/public/fosterparent.md

 # What I learned in foster parent school is...

 *Disclaimer: All images in this work are not our work.
-Copyright belongs to all respectful owners.*
+Copyright belongs to all respective owners.*

 ![](./spongebob-whatilearned.jpeg)

 - Cycle of Needs
-- Maslows Hierarchy of Needs
+- Maslow's Hierarchy of Needs
 - Erikson's Stages of Development
 - Trauma-informed Parenting